p-skaisgiris/mitigating-factual-hallucinations-nlp/README.md

 ```

 ## Model checkpoints
-Note however, that these model were only trained as a sanity check were not u
+Note however, that these model were only trained as a sanity check and that these models have not been used in the hallucination experiments.
 Bart-base and T5-large checkpoints can be found here: [checkpoints](https://drive.google.com/drive/folders/1IF9n4bljNzDUlAX7U54LgtBZWko8z0jO?usp=sharing)

 ## About